 Interview with Jennifer Huggins

 Today on What On What’s Good with Jovin Tardif, my guest is Jennifer Huggins, Huggins is the owner of Kingsway Boxing, Founder Fight to End Cancer, President of Boxing Ontario, a Referee and Judge (AIBA Boxing).
 But wait, there’s more.
 Fun fact, she also travels the world performing with a World Class Magician.
-Cool eh?
-This is going to be so much fun.
-It is very nice to meet you, Jennifer.
-Thank you for taking the time to do this interview.

 1.Can you tell us more about Kingsway Boxing Club in Toronto, Canada?
 What do you offer?

 In 2005, after running my boxing programs across the province through various fitness facilities, I finally decided to start my own club.
 It wasn’t much when I first opened, I didn’t even plan on having classes.
 My ‘gym’ was just an apartment on the second floor of a beauty and hair salon.
 Within a couple of months, I had run out of space, and was running full classes for kids, teens and adults!
 To my surprise, people LOVED boxing!

 Today, Kingsway Boxing Club operates out of two locations in the West End of Toronto.
 We offer programs for everyone of every age, experience and fitness level.

 I feel honoured to share a sport with the community that has given so much, to so many!

 2. For those who may be new to boxing, how would you define 1-star, 2-star, 3-star referees?